ytang913/Snake-Pygame/README.md

 When the user loses, they can restart the game.

 # Documentation
-The code consists of Pygame, Python functions, and Python classes
+The code consists of Pygame, functions, if/else statments, for loops, and while loops

 # Result when the user starts the game initially
 ![](images/snakePygameThumbnail.jpg)